(Published in GralsWelt 45/2007)

 * In the eyes of many Muslims, Hamas, Hezbollah, the Taliban, Bin Laden and Al-Qaeda are “holy warriors” in the Last Judgment, which has already begun.
 (7, p.
 421).

-Western politicians who wish to counter such religious aberrations with the usual diplomacy are naive at best.
-But an answer through Christian fundamentalist counter-terror or even war would be fatal.
+Western politicians*) who want to counter such religious aberrations with the usual diplomacy are naive at best.
+But a response through Christian fundamentalist counterterrorism or even war would be fatal.